My friend gave me one of Shauna Niequist’s books recently,

 All that said, the “Things I Don’t Do List” sounded just like a good idea of celebrating doing what I do well, and leaving some stuff out that just isn’t me, and that’s O.K.

 1) Make delectable potluck dishes… It’s a fact.
 I can cook, I love having people at my table.
 I just can’t get it together for a potluck.
 I bring chips, multigrain.
 Yum.

 2) Act as my husband’s secretary… I don’t take messages.
 I know it may seem easier, but I will forget because a baby will need their diaper changed or someone will hit their sister or a youth group member will share about a life changing event.
 I just am no good with messages.

 3) Ask my children to be completely quiet in worship… I don’t believe in this.
 They are loud children.
 Sometimes I wish we were quiet people, but that’s not our strength.
 I will ask them to be respectful of others, participate fully, and give their whole heart to worship.
 They will not always sit and stand at just the right time, they will ask lots of questions and I will remind them to ask more quietly, and they will belt out “This is the Feast” even when they don’t know all the words.

 4) Read less… I love books.
 I love them like no one’s business.
 I carry a book around for stolen moments of quietness.
 I’m not going to judge myself for spending time reading.

-5) Debate my educational choices with strangers…we make the best decisions we can for our children, regardless of other’s opinions.
+5) Debate financial, educational, and relational choices with strangers…we make the best decisions we can for our children and our family, regardless of other people’s opinions.
 We take the church into account and society’s general opinions, but beyond that, it’s us and God, and moving in the direction we feel He points us.